amidabuddha/console-chat-gpt/README.md

 **DISCLAIMER:**
 The intention and implementation of this code are entirely unconnected and unrelated to OpenAI, MistralAI or any other related parties.
-There is no affiliation or relationship with OpenAI, MistralAI, their subsidiaries in any form.
+There is no affiliation or relationship with OpenAI, MistralAI, or their subsidiaries in any form.

 ---